 Wrangell hotel name.
 Overnights in Wrangell before and after are required.

 Children need to be at least 12 years to participate in this tour.
+There is a 6 person minimum for this tour to operate.

 Special Deposit Policy: 50% required at the time of reservation